 - Take your screenplay and create a schedule and a budget.

 - Build a business plan (that includes movie promotion.)

 - Visit with an attorney and ask about a Private Placement Memorandum.

 - Contact and build relationships with rich people.

 - Repeat the process until you reach your goal…

 While laws in the United States are changing to make independent film financing easier, you will always want to meet with an attorney to make sure you are in compliance with current SEC regulations (Securities and Exchange Commission).
-And if you are looking for more info on independent film financing, make sure you go through this film finance training.
+And if you are looking for more info on independent film financing, make sure you grab this film business plan template.